 GRIP students will have some special evening events just for them which will be included on the schedule in their syllabus.

-THE FOLLOWING PROGRAMS AND ACTIVITIES ARE OPEN TO THE PUBLIC in July 2014 in Pittsburgh.
+EVENING PROGRAMS AND ACTIVITIES ARE OPEN TO THE PUBLIC.

 We wish to thank the sponsoring societies for making the following lectures available.
 Please visit their website through the links provided.
 Speaker biographies are available under the Faculty tab.